xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

   + gamma_GRH   * DeltaS_GRH_arith_top(m; k)
 ```

-The **aggregator lock** is: the values of `M_top_GRH` and `gamma_GRH`, and the decision to use this `mean + top-M` structure, are frozen at the charter level and do not depend on data.
+The aggregator lock is: the values of `M_top_GRH` and `gamma_GRH`, and the decision to use this mean plus top M structure, are frozen at the charter level and do not depend on data.
 Any different aggregator defines a different encoding version.

 ### 3.7 Effective tension tensor